 - stabilization splints or bite guards to prevent teeth grinding

-In rare instances, your doctor may recommend surgery or other procedures to treat your condition.
-Procedures include:
+In rare cases, your doctor may recommend surgery or other procedures to treat your condition.
+Procedures can include:

 - corrective dental treatment to improve your bite and align your teeth